-The south west coast has Tenerife’s best weather and the stylish Hotel Barcelo Santiago has its best location.
-Fresh and funky rooms, an infinity pool with jaw-dropping views over the ‘giant’ cliffs of Los Gigantes and romantic sunsets over the neighbouring island of La Gomera ensure you’re not compromising on style or comfort despite the low price tag.
+The southwest coast has some of Tenerife’s best weather and the stylish Hotel Barcelo Santiago has its best location.
+Fresh and funky rooms, an infinity pool with jaw-dropping views over the ‘giant’ cliffs of Los Gigantes and romantic sunsets over the neighbouring island of La Gomera ensure you’re not compromising on style or comfort despite the lower price tag.

-Lose the crowds and the high prices of the bigger resorts in the contemporary luxury, space and beauty of five-star Sandos San Blas.
-Set on a nature reserve with eight swimming pools and a small lake for kayaking, rooms are fabulously spacious and stylish, and you’re just a coastal stroll from golf courses in one direction and the harbour of Los Abrigos in the other, where you’ll find excellent seafood restaurants.
+Lose the crowds and the high prices of the bigger resorts in the contemporary luxury, space and beauty of five-star Barcelo Tenerife.
+Set on a nature reserve with eight swimming pools and a small lake for kayaking, rooms are fabulously spacious and stylish, and you’re just a stroll from golf courses in one direction and the harbour of Los Abrigos in the other, where you’ll find excellent seafood restaurants.

 When in Spain do as the Spanish do and eat your main meal at lunchtime.
 That way you can opt for the menu del día, a three-course menu often costing less than €15 and usually offering a choice of starter and main.
 Some restaurants offer the set menu into evenings too so it’s worth checking.

 Menus are generally cheaper away from the seafront.
-In Los Cristianos seek out El Cine (Calle Juan Bariajo 8, Los Cristianos; closed Mondays) tucked behind the promenade.
+In Los Cristianos, seek out El Cine, which is tucked behind the promenade.
 Expect no frills and not many smiles, just fresh, simple and delicious seafood served with Tenerife’s tasty, salty potatoes, papas arrugadas.
 Expect to pay around €15 per person for food.

-Beach lovers are spoilt for choice by the 12-kilometre stretch of coastline that covers Costa Adeje, Playa de las Américas and Los Cristianos, but your choice of where to soak up the sun could make a huge difference to your budget.
+Beach lovers are spoilt for choice by the 12km stretch of coastline that covers Costa Adeje, Playa de las Américas and Los Cristianos – some of Tenerife’s best beaches are here, after all.
+But your choice of where to soak up the sun could make a huge difference to your budget.

-The most stylish beach is undoubtedly Del Duque but sun-lounger prices are exorbitant.
-Move down the coast to Playa Torviscas and you’ll pay much less – just make sure you’re in the yellow zone, not the green where prices are around 20% higher.
+The most stylish beach is undoubtedly Del Duque, but sun-lounger prices are exorbitant.
+Move down the coast to Playa Torviscas and you’ll pay a little less.
 For the best value of all, choose lovely El Camisón.

-You really can’t visit Tenerife and not see Mount Teide, Spain’s highest peak and the planet’s third largest volcano set within a 17-kilometre wide crater.
+You really can’t visit Tenerife and not see Mount Teide, Spain’s highest peak and the planet’s fourth tallest volcano, with a 17km-wide crater.
 A daily bus service will take you up there in the morning and bring you back in the afternoon.
 The cable car to the summit is expensive but it costs nothing to explore the park and its surreal landscape.

 A visit to Garachico is another ‘must’.
 The island’s most picturesque town, it was buried in lava at the beginning of the 18th century.
 Today, the frozen lava has been hewn into rock pools teeming with tropical fish and it’s a magnet for local teenagers to show off their diving skills, and belly flops.
 Swimming in the pools is a unique experience, and it’s free.

-Tenerife has a very good bus service and they are a reliable and cheap mode of transport.
-Buy a pre-paid Tenmas card (this has replaced the Bono card and is available at bus stations and at selected kiosks).
+Tenerife has a very good bus service, and they are a reliable and cheap mode of transport.
+Buy a pre-paid Ten+ card (available at bus stations and at selected kiosks).
 Multiple people can use one card and best value comes from longer journeys.

 Car hire on Tenerife is cheap and cars are generally less than two years old.
-Watch for hidden costs with some unscrupulous operators who try to force you to buy expensive insurance.
+Watch for hidden costs – some operators who try to force you to buy expensive insurance.
 Buying car hire excess insurance online before you leave the UK can save you up to 65%.

 Taxis are metered and reliable and are a cost-effective way to travel, particularly if there are four of you.